 8. Core Products Jeanie Rub Variable Speed Massager

-The Jeanie Rub variable speed massager is professional equipment you can have in your home to manage chronic back pain.
+The Jeanie Rub variable-speed massager is professional equipment you can have in your home to manage chronic back pain and muscle tension.

 It provides percussive therapy, with a 4-in by 9-in pad delivering pulses to whatever surface it’s placed on.